srivatsa-FuLab/simple_modularControl_v1.02/README.md

 `config.kind.extRange` the range of the axis in external units (this is generated from `intRange` using the conversions) `config.kind.base` the value (in internal units) that the axis should seek at startup

-In a `mcInput` type driver [i.e. for Input only; eg. counter input through DAQ] `config.kind.extUnits` the appropriate units (no internal units are neccessary here) `config.kind.shouldNormalize` whether or not the measurement should be divided by the time taken to measure
-	(e.g. where absolute counts are meaningless unless the time taken to collect is present) `config.kind.sizeInput` the expected size of the input (this allows other parts of the program to allocate space for the `mcInput` before the measurement has been taken for numbers, this is set to `[1 1]`; for a vector like a spectrum, this could be [512 1]).
+* In a `mcInput` type driver [i.e. for Input only; eg. counter input through DAQ] `config.kind.extUnits` the appropriate units (no internal units are neccessary here) `config.kind.shouldNormalize` whether or not the measurement should be divided by the time taken to measure (e.g. where absolute counts are meaningless unless the time taken to collect is present) `config.kind.sizeInput` the expected size of the input (this allows other parts of the program to allocate space for the `mcInput` before the measurement has been taken for numbers, this is set to `[1 1]`; for a vector like a spectrum, this could be [512 1]).

+__Devie specific Parameters__
+These parameters are utilized by your wrapper to figure out the hardware communication channel

+* For a DAQ device
+`config.dev` a string that identifies the DAQ.
+Check NI-MAX for the identifier if you have multiple DAQs (deafult is 'Dev1') `config.chn` a string that identifies the DAQ channel (eg. for analog output on daq channel-0 use 'ao0') `config.type` a string defining the type of DAQ channel (eg. for voltage ouput use 'Voltage')

+* For a USB device (eg. newport micrometer) `config.port` a string that identifies the USB serial port for the micrometer controller (eg.'COM4') `config.addr` a string required by the newport usb controller to account for multiple micrometers connected to a single usb controller (default '1')

+* For a custom device
+You may have to define new parmaters for your device.
+See `mcInstruments->extras` for ideas.

 </pre>

-__A Note About Internal vs External Units...__
->The physical hardware uses *internal* units whereas the user uses *external* units.
+>__Note:__ The physical hardware uses *internal* units whereas the user uses *external* units.
 For instance, a piezo uses Volts *internally* but microns *externally*.
 The *external* units are defined via the anonymous function `config.kind.int2extConv` and its inverse `config.kind.ext2intConv`.
 For instance, for the piezos that we use in the diamond room, we convert between a 0 to 10 V range and a -25 to 25 um range.
 Thus,
 >
 >	config.kind.int2extConv =   @(x)(5.*(5 - x));
 >	config.kind.ext2intConv =   @(x)((25 - x)./5);